chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

 - Capacity building for the refugee and the host community.

-- Expansion of the PNS project to the neighbouring refugee settlements, such as Ayilo,Nyumajji, Agojo etc,That has similar PSN problems.
+- Expansion of the PSN project to the neighbouring refugee settlements, such as Ayilo,Nyumajji, Agojo etc,That has similar PSN problems.

 - Employment opportunities.